⚡ Unlock your device’s full potential with AuviPal’s power-packed USB hub!

-The AuviPal 3-Port Micro USB OTG Hub Adapter transforms your micro USB device by adding three USB ports plus a dedicated power port, enabling connection of multiple peripherals such as keyboards, flash drives, and controllers.
-Engineered for durability with over 10,000 plug cycles, it supports a wide range of devices including Fire Stick 4K, PlayStation Classic, and Raspberry Pi Zero.
-Its plug-and-play design requires no drivers, making it the perfect upgrade for professionals seeking expanded connectivity and seamless performance.
+The AuviPal 3-Port Micro USB OTG Hub Adapter expands your micro USB device’s connectivity by adding three USB ports plus a dedicated power port.
+Built with premium materials for over 10,000 plug cycles, it offers robust durability and broad compatibility with popular devices like Fire Stick 4K, Raspberry Pi Zero, and PlayStation Classic.
+Its plug-and-play design requires no drivers, making it the perfect accessory for professionals and tech enthusiasts looking to maximize their device’s functionality.

 | ASIN | B083WML1XB |